 Yes, an equal amount of brown sugar can be used.
 Do keep in mind that this mango chutney might be a bit thicker, but that is not necessarily a bad thing.

-This mango chutney can be stored in an air-tight container in your fridge for up to 4 days.
+This mango chutney can be stored in an airtight container in your fridge for up to a week or two.

 Yes, you can eat this as soon as you make it.
 But – the flavors come together beautifully when this chutney is left to chill in the fridge for about 6 hours or so.
 This chutney always seems to taste better the day after we made it.